Is your bearded dragon licking you a lot?

 You may see this and other behaviors more often if you’re keeping more than one beardy in an enclosure.

 We don’t recommend putting more than one bearded dragon in a tank and never two males together.

-But if you’re really wanting to have more than one pet in your terrarium we have a post going over what can live with bearded dragons.
+But if you want to have more than one pet in your terrarium, we have a post going over what can live with bearded dragons.

-Please give that post a thorough read before attempting to include any other pets in the same space.
+Please give that post a thorough read before including any other pets in the same space.

 If your lizard is hungry, it will begin to seek out food.

 In the wild, they have to hunt for their food.

 Part of this hunting is finding food through smell, and, as we’ve discussed, they smell through licking the air.

 If your feeding schedule is consistent, you may notice increased licking right before meals every time.